trevorwang/retrofit.dart/README.md

 ### Call Adapter

 This feature enables custom handling of responses and errors, allowing you to intercept and adapt calls based on your needs.
-This can be done by creating a custom adapter that extends CallAdapterInterface, and passing it to the @CallAdapter annotation or @RestApi.
+This can be done by creating a custom adapter that extends CallAdapterInterface, then overriding onError or onResponse depending on your useCase, then passing it to the @CallAdapter annotation or @RestApi.

 ```dart
 class MyCallAdapter extends CallAdapterInterface<User> {